Rome’s opera house has memorials to two tenors: Beniamino Gigli and Nicola Ugo Stame.

 Early years

 Beniamino Gigli was born in 1890 in the Marche region that borders the Adriatic coast, the youngest of six children.
-His father was a shoemaker and also a sacristan at the cathedral.
-It was there that Beniamino sang as a talented boy soprano.
-He won a scholarship in 1911 to the Academy of Santa Sicilia in Rome, where he studied for three years.
+His father was a shoemaker and a sacristan at the cathedral.
+Beniamino sang there as a boy soprano and won a scholarship in 1911 to the Academy of Santa Sicilia in Rome, where he studied for three years.

 In 1914 he won a famous international singing competition in Parma.
 The prize should have been an engagement at the Chicago Opera but the great war prevented him from making the journey.
 He performed instead in Italy and made his first overseas trip to Spain in 1917.

-After the death of Enrico Caruso in 1921, Gigli was regarded by many as Italy’s leading tenor.
+After the death of Enrico Caruso in 1921, many regarded Gigli as Italy’s leading tenor.
 Sometimes called “Caruso Secondo”, he preferred “Gigli Primo”!

 Roles for which he became famous included Rudolfo in Puccini’s La Bohème and Andrea Chenier in Giordano’s opera of that name.
 He had a lyric tenor voice, lighter than Caruso’s, but he performed dramatic roles to acclaim.